0x61726b/arkenthera.github.io/_posts/2015-10-20-Enabling-CEF-to-Screen-Share-using-getUserMedia-API.md

 **-Generate window/screen IDs using Win32 API**

-**-Create a CefListValue then return a CefV8Array**
+**-Create a CefListValue then return a CefV8Array through V8Handler**

-**-Call a custom javascript method and return window/screen information to the javascript using a custom V8Handler.**

 **-Implement a custom CEF resource provider to send previews of windows/screens to the UI side.**